CaseyRo/casey.berlin/posts/My Apple Vision (Pro).md

 6. Gardening ➡️ Imagine walking through the garden and instantly seeing the soil conditions in your garden, knowing precisely what to do next.
 7. DIY / home repair ➡️ I'm horrible at this.
 Vision, I need your help!

+## Great reads on vision pro
+* John Gruber's Daringfireball.net --> https://daringfireball.net/2023/06/first_impressions_of_vision_pro_and_visionos

+> Vision Pro and VisionOS feel like they’ve been pulled forward in time from the future.
+I haven’t had that feeling about a new product since the original iPhone in 2007.

+> What you see at first is just ... your world.
+You just see the room you’re in.
+There’s no status information, no metadata, no indicators.

+> It is simply uncanny how Vision Pro makes virtual elements as spatially stable as the walls and furniture and people in the room around you.

+> It’s spatial computing, and some _aspects_ of spatial computing are AR or VR.

+> Using a Mac, you are in a physical place, there is a display in front of you in that place, and on that display are application windows.
+Using VisionOS, there are just application windows in the physical place in which you are

 ## Current conclusion (6.6.23)
 Do I want one? ✅ Yes.
 I'm a gadget freak, an early adapter.
 Do I need one (professionally)? ✅ Yes.
 These inventions generate entirely new worlds.
 It is still boundaryless; no one uses it, and the opportunities are plenty.
 This is what I live for.